Skip to main content

 3. Update the length property.

-What are the two common ways to loop over an array?
+What are the three common ways to loop over an array?

 View Answer: